hmcts/slack-help-bot/README.md

   - Raised by me
 - Auto close inactive issues
   - A cron job built into the bot will close any issues that have been not been updated for 10 days
+- Analytics on usage of the bot
+  - Events are recorded in Application Insights when user actions are taken, for more details see [analytics](#analytics).
+  - Labels are added to Jira tickets that can be reported on in Jira to see what team / area / environment is requesting the most help

 ## Architecture